Headaches - tension

 Tension-type headaches are the most common type of headache, accounting for about half of all headaches.
 The pain is usually mild-to-moderate in intensity, with a steady pressing or tightening quality (like a vise being squeezed around the head).
 The headache is not accompanied by nausea or vomiting, and the pain is not increased by routine physical activity such as walking or climbing stairs.
 A tension-type headache attack can last anywhere from 30 minutes to an entire week.

-Women are more likely to get tension-type headaches than men.
+Women are slightly more likely to get tension-type headaches than men.
 Nearly everyone will have at least one tension-type headache at some point in their lives and more than a third of people will experience a tension headache each year.
 Many people who have migraine headaches also have tension-type headaches.

 Migraines and tension headaches have some similar characteristics, but also some important differences: